Do you look worse after fillers wear off?

-Many patients fear that when the filling disappears, they will look worse than before.
+Many patients worry that when dermal fillers wear off, they will look worse than before.
 Although fillers can stretch the skin, they are elastic enough to return to its original shape before treatment.
-However, anything that's too much isn't good for you either.
-Dermal fillers are not permanent; they last between 9 and 24 months, depending on the area of the face being treated.
+However, too much of a good thing isn't always beneficial.
+Fillers are not permanent and typically last between 9 and 24 months, depending on the area of the face being treated.

 Katie Eno